Super Bowl XXXIV: First half

-The two teams’ defenses seemed to dominate most of the first half.
-The Rams started the game out strong by taking the opening kickoff and marching to the Tennessee 17-yard line.
-But on third down, safety Blaine Bishop pressured quarterback Kurt Warner to throw an incomplete pass.
-Then the ensuing field goal attempt failed when punter/holder Mike Horan fumbled the snap.
-The Titans responded by moving the ball to the St. Louis 29-yard line, aided with running back Eddie George's 32-yard reception.
-However, they also came up empty after kicker Al Del Greco missed a 47-yard field goal attempt.
+Both teams' defenses seemed to dominate most of the first half.
+The Rams started the game out strong by taking the opening kickoff and marching to the Titans' 17-yard line, which featured a 17-yard completion on 3rd-and-7 from quarterback Kurt Warner to wide receiver Isaac Bruce.
+But on 3rd-and-9 at the 17, safety Blaine Bishop pressured Warner to throw an incomplete pass.
+Then the ensuing 35-yard field goal attempt by kicker Jeff Wilkins failed when punter/holder Mike Horan fumbled the snap and was tackled by cornerback Donald Mitchell, giving the ball to Tennessee on their own 29-yard line.
+The Titans responded by moving the ball to the Rams' 29-yard line, aided by running back Eddie George's 32-yard reception from quarterback Steve McNair.
+However, they also came up empty after kicker Al Del Greco missed a 47-yard field goal attempt wide left.

 For the rest of the half, the Titans were forced to punt on all of their possessions.
-In contrast, the Rams were able to reach inside the Tennessee 20-yard line on all four of their remaining drives before halftime, but on each one, the Titans' defense forced St. Louis to settle for field goal attempts from kicker Jeff Wilkins, who was successful in making three of them, but missed one attempt from 34 yards.
-The Rams ended up leading at halftime, 9–0, but their scoring margin over the Titans seemed somewhat small, considering they drove into scoring range on every one of their first-half possessions and outgained Tennessee in total yards, 294–89.
+Meanwhile, the Rams were able to reach inside the Titans' 20-yard line on all four of their remaining drives before halftime, but on each one, the Titans' defense forced the Rams to settle for field goal attempts by Wilkins, who made three out of four attempts from 27, 29, and 28 yards, respectively (his only miss was his second attempt, a 34-yarder that sailed wide right, on the third play of the second quarter).
+Wilkins' three field goals gave the Rams a 9–0 halftime lead, but their scoring margin over the Titans seemed somewhat small, considering they drove into scoring range on every one of their first-half possessions and outgained the Titans in total yards, 294–89.
+In addition, Warner was ailing after taking several big hits from the Titans' blitzing defense, and Rams head coach Dick Vermeil considered replacing him at halftime for backup Paul Justin, who had only thrown 14 passes all season; Warner, however, never missed a snap.